 My heart rate was up to about 160 beats per minute, my hands were sweating and I was breathing heavily.
 It was not because of any kind of physical exertion.
 It was from purely emotional exertion, and fear.
-I was about to go to the lunchroom at my new high school.
+I was about to go to the lunchroom for lunch at my new high school.
 There were 1500 kids in the school and I didn’t know one person, other than my brother.
 Being an introvert, the thought of having to go through with this struck terror into my heart.
-I thought about just leaving the school but being a conformist (at that time) that was not an option.
+I thought about just leaving the school but that was not really an option.
 I made a move out of desperation and begged a girl in my last class if I could go to lunch with her, and she agreed.
 Disaster averted!

-The next day was when Title 9 came to my rescue.
+The next day was when Title IX came to my rescue.

 My Dad was an engineer for General Mills and we moved every 2-4 years for projects he was involved in and for career advancement.
 That was how it was with corporations in those days.
-We had just left a great kid scene in Minnesota with programs rich in music, academics and sports and a whole lot of good friends.
+We had just left a great kid scene in Minnesota with programs at the school and in the community rich in music, academics and sports, and a whole lot of good friends.
 My brothers and I told our parents that they were ruining our lives by making us move to Massachusetts.
 We all had a bad attitude about the school we were entering right from the beginning and it really was a bad time for us to be moving.
-I was entering 10th grade, my brother was going into 9th and youngest brother into 7th grade.
+I was entering 10th grade, my brother was going into 9th grade and youngest brother into 7th grade.
 That was a rough time to be uprooted.
 And the school was huge.
 My new graduation class was 365.
 What the heck?

 Turns out my parents knew what they were doing when they chose this community to move to.
 Especially for me.
 It was 1972.
-Title 9 had just passed and my new high school fully embraced girls’ sports.
-I didn’t even know about Title 9.
+Title IX had just passed and my new high school fully embraced girls’ sports.
+I didn’t even know about Title IX.
 It just turned out that there was a place for me in this huge school because I was a good athlete.

-For those of you who don’t know what Title 9 is or are unaware of it’s impact on women in the United States, here’s the deal:
+For those of you who don’t know what the Title IX federal civil rights law is or are unaware of it’s impact on women in the United States, here’s the deal:

 Before this law was passed in 1972 equality between women and men was virtually non-existent.
 This was the case in education as it was very difficult for a woman to get into a university let alone be a teacher in one.
 There were very few female engineers or lawyers or doctors or university professors.
 The women who did manage to get through a school and land one of these jobs faced tremendous discrimination and often sexual harassment and ridicule.
 And imagine if you were a woman of color in this environment???
 And this environment was certainly present in women’s athletics.
 “Women were warned that physical activity was not only unfeminine but proof of lesbianism.
 Female athletes were depicted as physically unattractive and women were told that competitive sports would hurt reproductive organs as well as a women’s chance of marriage.” (https://www.gilderlehrman.org/history-by-era/seventies/essays/impact-title-ix).